Going Out In Lilongwe

 Lake Malawi National Park is a national park located in Malawi at the southern end of Lake Malawi.
 It is the only national park in Malawi that was created to protect fish and aquatic habitats.
 Despite this, Lake Malawi National Park still has a fair amount of land, including several small islands in Lake Malawi, and is home to other animals such as baboons.
 A large baobab tree, purportedly over 800 years old, is said to have been a favourite of Dr. David Livingstone as a place where he could give sermons and speak with other missionaries.
 The graves of five early missionaries are also found in the park.
 The many endemic fish species make it a key example of specialized evolution.
 For this characteristic, it was inscribed as a UNESCO World Heritage Site in 1984

-▪ Liwonde National Park — situated 120km north of Blantyre, on the banks of the Upper Shire River.Liwonde can be found at the southern end of Lake Malawi beside the Upper Shire River, and borders Lake Malombe.
+▪ Liwonde National Park — situated 120km north of Blantyre, on the banks of the Upper Shire River.Liwonde can be found at the southern end of Lake Malawi besides the Upper Shire River and borders Lake Malombe.
 It has a very diverse landscape including riverine swamps, open grassland, deciduous woodland and even mopane woodland.
 This diversity means that Liwonde has the most scenic game viewing in Malawi and allegedly the best bird watching in Southern Africa.
 Despite a huge amount of visitors, Liwonde is still peaceful and uncommercialised.

 ▪ Majete Game Reserve — in the South West of Malawi, with an area of 691km²